The Black Phone: Plot

 Finney receives a call from Griffin, a third victim, who gives him the combination to the lock securing the house's front door and tells him that the Grabber has fallen asleep.
 He sneaks out and unlocks the door, but the Grabber quickly recaptures Finney after his dog, Samson, barks to wake him.
 A fourth victim, a juvenile delinquent named Vance, calls to tell Finney he can break through a wall and into a freezer in the adjacent room.
 Finney does so but finds the freezer door locked.
 As Finney despairs over his fate, he receives one last call from Robin, who urges him to stand up for himself and fight back by packing the phone receiver with dirt to use as a bludgeon.

 After seeing the Grabber's house in a vision, Gwen calls Wright and Miller to give them the address.
 The police rush to the house and find the bodies of the Grabber's victims buried in the basement.
-Meanwhile, Max realizes Finney is being held in the basement and rushes to free him, but the Grabber kills him with an axe and attacks Finney, having decided to end his game.
+Meanwhile, Max realizes Finney is being held in the basement and rushes to free him, but the Grabber kills him with an axe.
+Upset that he had to kill his brother, the Grabber then attacks Finney, having decided to end his game.
 Finney uses the byproducts from his previous escape attempts to trap the Grabber in a pit he has dug, beats him with the receiver, and breaks his neck with the phone cord as his past victims taunt him.

 Throwing a steak from the freezer to Samson as a distraction, Finney leaves the house, which turns out to be across the street from the one the police have raided.
 Terrence tearfully begs Finney and Gwen to forgive his earlier treatment of them.
-Sometime later, now viewed as a hero at school, a newly confident Finney sits next to his crush in class, and says she can call him Finn.
+Sometime later, now viewed as a hero at school, a newly confident Finney sits next to his crush in class and says she can call him Finn.